 Hanif Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
-His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
-His essays and music criticism have been published in The FADER, Pitchfork, The New Yorker, and The New York Times.
-His first full length poetry collection, The Crown Ain't Worth Much, was released in June 2016 from Button Poetry.
-It was named a finalist for the Eric Hoffer Book Prize, and was nominated for a Hurston-Wright Legacy Award.
-With Big Lucks, he released a limited edition chapbook, Vintage Sadness, in summer 2017 (you cannot get it anymore and he is very sorry.)
-His first collection of essays, They Can't Kill Us Until They Kill Us, was released in winter 2017 by Two Dollar Radio and was named a book of the year by Buzzfeed, Esquire, NPR, Oprah Magazine, Paste, CBC, The Los Angeles Review, Pitchfork, and The Chicago Tribune, among others.
+His poetry has been published in PEN American, Muzzle, Vinyl, and other journals, and his essays and criticism have been published in the New Yorker, Pitchfork, the New York Times, and Fader.
+His first full-length poetry collection, The Crown Ain't Worth Much, was named a finalist for the Eric Hoffer book award and nominated for a Hurston-Wright Legacy Award.
+His first collection of essays, They Can't Kill Us Until They Kill Us, was named a book of the year by NPR, Esquire, BuzzFeed, O: The Oprah Magazine, Pitchfork, and Chicago Tribune, among others.
 Go Ahead in the Rain: Notes to a Tribe Called Quest was a New York Times bestseller and a National Book Critics Circle Award and Kirkus Prize finalist and was longlisted for the National Book Award.
 His second collection of poems, A Fortune for Your Disaster, won the Lenore Marshall Poetry Prize.
 He is a graduate of Beechcroft High School.